 I live firmly for Target pickup but I masked up and braved the store #fortheblog.
 (As Patty and I like to blame all of our best Disney ideas).

-There’s a ton of Halloween decorations, costumes, and accessories.
+There are a ton of Halloween decorations, costumes, and accessories.

 Thanksgiving and Christmas are also starting to appear.